satpalsr/sdk/docs/server.eventrouter.md

 </td><td>

-Remove all listeners for a specific event type.
+Remove all listeners or all listeners for a provided event type.

 </td></tr>